23 Best Breeds of Rabbit Price in India

 Dutch Rabbit

 The Dutch dwarf rabbits are also known as Netherland dwarf rabbits.
-These types of rabbit breeds are one of the smallest rabbit breeds.
+These types of rabbit breeds are one of the most miniature rabbit breeds.
 The Dwarfing gene is dominant in them; therefore, they appear to be small in size.
 They weigh 1.13 kgs only.

 Dutch Rabbit